Hong KongOfficial Name: Hong Kong Special Administrative Region

 Please see our Customs Information sheet.

-If you are a woman traveling abroad, please review our travel tips for Women Travelers.
-Please note that mace, pepper spray, stun guns and other self-protection weapons are banned in Hong Kong.
+Please note that mace, pepper spray, stun guns, and other self-protection weapons are banned in Hong Kong.

 Scams: Internet dating and romance scams, as well as financial scams, occur in Hong Kong as they do in many other jurisdictions.
 Please see the Consular Affairs web pages on Internet Dating and Romance Scams and on International Financial Scams for ways to spot these scams and ways to protect yourself.